5 Ways to Build a Better Website

 They want to know they're in the right place.

-Good design provides a positive user experience where visitors find what they need and are encouraged to take the next step ... to get in touch with you.
+Good design provides a positive user experience where visitors find what they need and are encouraged to take the next step ... to download your book or get in touch with you.

 Bad design is distracting and confusing, and it can hurt your business.
 If visitors to your site can't find the information they need, you'll lose them.
 If what you present is hard to navigate or poorly written, they'll wonder how good you are at what you do.